-- It creates an imaginary elliptical area around a given dataset. - Values that fall inside the envelope are considered normal data and anything outside the envelope is returned as outliers. - The algorithm works best if data has a Gaussian distribution.
+- It creates an imaginary elliptical area around a given dataset. - The elliptic envelope finds the center of the data samples and then draws an ellipsoid around that center. - Values that fall inside the envelope are considered normal data and anything outside the envelope is returned as outliers. - The algorithm works best if data has a Gaussian distribution.